shwzr/ShynoSite/README.md

   </a>
 </p>

-> To put it simply, this is a portal to enter my discord server Shynonime.
+> This is a portal to enter my discord server Shynonime.

 ## 📱 Demo